Tips to prevent fire damages from happening in your home or business

 - 20 adhesive bandages of various sizes

 - sterile gauze pads of different sizes

 - conforming roller gauze bandage

 - germicidal hand wipes or waterless alcohol-based hand sanitizer

 - antiseptic wipes

 - CPR breathing barrier, such as a face shield

 - cold pack

 Expand this list as much as you want to fit any need.
-Advil and Tylenol are great for muscle aches and headache.
-Benadryl is good to help combat allergic reactions.
+Advil and Tylenol are great for muscle aches and headaches.
+Benadryl is useful to help combat allergic reactions.
 Granola bars are helpful when someone has low blood sugar.
 Eye drops are great for removing debris and eye discomfort.

-Emergency kits should be kept at home and at work.
-Speak with the Office Manager at your company to locate where the First Aid kits are kept on premises and in company vehicles.
+Emergency kits should be kept at home and work.
+Speak with the Office Manager at your company to locate where the First Aid kits are kept on-premises and in company vehicles.
 Keep supplies in your car in case of an emergency when traveling.